 Outlook for cerebral palsy

 Cerebral palsy affects each person differently and it can be difficult to predict what the outlook will be for you or your child.

 - most children live into adult life and some can live for many decades

 - the condition may limit your child's activities and independence, although many people go on to lead full, independent lives

 - many children go to a mainstream school, but some may have special educational needs and benefit from attending a special school

 - the original problem with the brain does not get worse over time, but the condition can put a lot of strain on the body and cause problems, such as painful joints, in later life

-- the daily challenges of living with cerebral palsy can be difficult to cope with, which can lead to problems such as depression in some people
+- the daily challenges of living with cerebral palsy can be difficult to cope with, which can lead to problems such as clinical depression in some people

 Speak to your care team about the likely effects of cerebral palsy on you or your child.